Zstd: Usage

-Full implementation of the algorithm with an option to choose the compression level is used in the .NSZ/.XCZ file formats developed by the homebrew community for the Nintendo Switch hybrid game console.
-Similarly, it is also one of many supported compression algorithms in the .RVZ Nintendo Wii and Nintendo GameCube disc image file format.
+A full implementation of the algorithm with an option to choose the compression level is used in the .NSZ/.XCZ file formats developed by the homebrew community for the Nintendo Switch hybrid game console.
+It is also one of many supported compression algorithms in the .RVZ Wii and GameCube disc image file format.

-In 2020, Zstandard was implemented in version 6.3.8 of the zip file format with codec number 93.
-Previous number 20 of version 6.3.7 was deprecated, so a second file format with zip is available for Zstandard files.
-New versions of zip programs often support this new feature.
+On 15 June 2020, Zstandard was implemented in version 6.3.8 of the zip file format with codec number 93, deprecating the previous codec number of 20 as it was implemented in version 6.3.7, released on 1 June.

-7-Zip ZS, a fork of 7-Zip FM with Zstandard (and other formats) support, is developed by Tino Reichardt.
-Actual Zstandard 1.5.0 support is here.

-Modern7z, a Zstandard (and other formats) plugin for 7-Zip FM is developed by Denis Anisimov (TC4shell).